+The Seabear is a 1971 38 foot Bertram Sportfisher.
 Over the past 20 years the Seabear has plyed the coastal waters off San Diego from the channel Islands to below Ensenada and up to 100nm off the coast.
 The Seabear has been crewed and maintained by a group of friends many of whom have fished together for nearly 40 years.
-Each year we fished a dozen summer trips for tuna, yellowtail and dorado and several bottom fishing trips for rock cod, ling cod and the occasional sandbass.
-The winter months usually brought some maintenance project.
-The new rub rail, water tank, rewiring and getting ready for the 2005 repower are examples of projects that took most of the off season.
-Smaller maintenance projects were year round and were capped by the biannual buffing the bear party at the boatyard.
+Each summer we fished a dozen trips for tuna, yellowtail and dorado and and wintertime was busy with maintenance projects, bottom fishing trips and the occasional yellowtail and sandbass caught at the Coronado Islands.